The Best Richmond Spots for a Coffee and a Little Treat: Church Hill

 3: lively community spot where kids are definitely welcome.

-4: there is a special kids’ area, toys to play with, or it’s otherwise set up specifically for families.
+4: there is a special kids’ area, some toys to play with, or it’s otherwise set up specifically for families.

 Coffee: